isamu-isozaki/neuroflow-challenge/README.md

 If you want to run frontend separately, look at the Running frontend separately section below.

+If running into issues, please check the Known issues at the very bottom!

 # How to use

 Once the app is up and running,